Japan urges South Korea to drop wartime compensation demands

 Motegi called South Korea “an important neighbor” and said its cooperation with Japan and the United States was “indispensable for regional security,” including the response to North Korea’s nuclear and missile programs.

-In 2015, the then governments of South Korea and Japan reached what was supposed to be a final and irreversible deal to settle the issue with a new fund set up by the Japanese government, but the current South Korean administration of President Moon Jae-in dissolved it, saying the deal was reached without proper consultation with the victims.
+In 2015, the then governments of South Korea and Japan reached what was supposed to be a final and irreversible deal to settle the issue with a new 1 billion yen ($9 million) fund set up by the Japanese government, but the current Moon administration dissolved it, saying the deal was reached without proper consultation with the victims.

+In what appeared to be a shift in tone, Moon said Monday that South Korea recognizes the 2015 deal as a legitimate agreement that should provide a foundation for finding a better solution that would satisfy the victims.
+He did not elaborate.

+Japanese Deputy Chief Cabinet Secretary Manabu Sakai said his government “took note” of Moon’s comment.
+Japan is still calling for appropriate steps by South Korea, while considering all possible options, he said.

 Follow Mari Yamaguchi on Twitter at https://twitter.com/mariyamaguchi